AaronAugustine/RepData_PeerAssessment2/repdata_report.md

 ```

-Lastly I summarized the impact of people and the economy across the entire data set rounding the results to one decimal place.
+Lastly, I summarized the impact of people and the economy across the entire data and rounded the results to one decimal place.

 ```r
 step3<-ddply(step2,c("NEW"),